This program is now eligible for CEUs. Learn more.

 Facilitated by Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education, this program offers a combination of interactive lectures, collaboration opportunities, and small group reflection and planning sessions.

-Note: Part I will include the same content covered during past iterations of our Data Bootcamp program.
-Participants who completed a previous iteration of this program may sign up for only Part II.
-Past participants who register for the February program (Part II), will receive links to the recordings from the Part I sessions to be held in October, that can serve as an update and review--at no extra cost.
+This program is designed for participants of Using Data to Improve Quality in Early Education Settings: Part I (previously titled Creating a Data-Use Culture in Leadership and Learning Communities: A Bootcamp for Early Education Leaders), and will build on topics covered.
+Past participants who register for the February program (Part II), will receive links to the recordings from the Part I sessions to be held in October, which can serve as an update and review –at no extra cost.

 - Examine the landscape of data gathering and use in settings serving young learners.